mozillascience/curriculum-design-workshop/products/climate-almanac.md

 ![alt text](https://media.mnn.com/assets/images/2012/09/FarmersAlmanac_m_0918.jpg.560x0_q80_crop-smart.jpg "Almanac")

 ##Summary
-In this activity, learners will understand how climate affects them and other living things differently, by researching, writing and drawing to create an almanac for their area/town for the past year (or month).
+In this activity, learners will understand how climate affects them and other living things differently, by researching, writing and drawing to create an almanac for their area/town for a year (or month).

 ## Materials:
 * paper